ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 2. `data-label` - used to store the actual `text` of the selected option.
 3. `data-type` - defaults as `mention`.
 4. `contentEditable` - defaults as `false`.
 The `@mention` node is only enabled in the editor after selecting from the list of options.
-It is not possible to edit the names within the node; either can delete the entire name or select a new one from the list of options.
+It is not possible to edit the names within the node; either can delete the entire name or select a new one from the list of options after deleting the entire name.

 #### 1. _Configurations on Tiptap_: